slightlynybbled/daqmx/readme.md

     daq.port0.line2 = True  # set the daq.<port>.<line> to True or False to write
     print(daq.port0.line3)  # read the daq.<port>.<line> to read state of line

+## Contribution Guidelines

+Since I don't have access to unlimited instruments, I have to trust that contributions that say they work do actually work.
+As a result, any new instruments that are contributed should have the following:

+ - An issue associated with the instrument
+ - A test in the `test` directory which describes the necessary connections and implements testing

+Pull requests are welcome!